What is Embedded Finance and Embedded Fintech?

 Businesses can earn from both the sale of goods and services and transactions with applicable customer fees.

-For example, an eCommerce clothing store could leverage embedded finance to provide custom lending solutions based on its customers’ profiles and earn commissions through each sale.
+For example, an ecommerce clothing store could leverage embedded finance to provide custom lending solutions based on its customers’ profiles and earn commissions through each sale.

 Businesses can also get into revenue-sharing plans with their partners while not having any financial liability.